2-DAY WORKSHOP

 Combine the technique of glass painting with leading to create your own unique piece of glass.

-At this workshop you’ll work with an expert tutor who will guide you through the process of designing and painting your own glass panel using enamel glass paint, and forming a bigger artwork pieced together using lead.
+At this workshop you’ll work with expert tutors who will guide you through the process of designing and painting your own glass panel using enamel glass paint, and forming a bigger artwork pieced together using lead.

-Day One - the Glass Painting workshop (at The Stained Glass Museum in Ely Cathedral):
+Day One - Glass Painting (at The Stained Glass Museum in Ely Cathedral):

 Lunch: There will be an hour’s break for lunch.
 Ely benefits from many nearby cafes and sandwich shops or you can bring a packed lunch.

-Day Two - the Leading workshop (at the Lighthouse Centre, 5 minutes from Ely Cathedral):
+Day Two - Leading (at The Lighthouse, 5 minutes from Ely Cathedral):

 Tea, coffee and biscuits will be provided.

-All materials (glass, lead, solder etc. are provided) and tools are available for the use of the participants, although you may prefer to bring your own.
+All materials (glass, lead, solder etc.), tools and equipment are provided and are available for the use of the participants, although you may prefer to bring your own.
 You will be taken through each step of the process of constructing a panel and have the opportunity to practise the techniques before completing your own panel.

 Lunch: There will be an hour’s break for lunch.
 Ely benefits from many nearby cafes and sandwich shops or you can bring a packed lunch.